 - Student-athletes are PERSONALLY RESPONSIBLE for any damage to the rooms or any items reported missing from the rooms.

 - The head coach is responsible to continually educate and assist in monitoring student-athletes with respect to these behavioral guidelines and take appropriate action when necessary.

 - Prior to departure for an overnight trip, coaches should inform their student-athletes of the name of the accommodations and the phone number.
 Student-athletes should be encouraged to leave all information about trips (time of departure and return, accommodations and phone numbers) with their roommates or at their place of residence, in case of an emergency.

 No person other than team members and authorized personnel are to be in team members’ hotel rooms.

 - Alcoholic beverages are not allowed in team members’ hotel rooms (please refer to the Alcohol and Illegal Substances Policy).

 Student-athletes are expected to behave responsibly while travelling and are subject to sanctions if they do not abide by Sports Services’ travel policy.

 As members of Canadian Interuniversity Sport, all varsity student-athletes are governed by the anti-doping polices of the Canadian Centre for Ethics in Sport (CCES).
 Please refer to CCES Athlete Zone for detailed information.

 Drug Education Seminar

-As a condition of eligibility, all CIS student-athletes must complete an online Drug Education Program prior to the start of the season.
+As a condition of eligibility, all U SPORTS student-athletes must complete an online Drug Education Program prior to the start of the season.
 The program ensures consistent and up-to-date information is provided to all student-athletes.
 This can be done at the student-athlete’s convenience.